Sucheta Kripalani: Early life

-She was born in Ambala, Punjab (modern day Haryana) in a Bengali Brahman family.
+She was born in Ambala, Punjab (modern day Haryana) in a Bengali kayasth family.
 Her father Surendranath Majumdar, worked as a medical officer, a job that entailed many transfers.
-As a result, she attended a number of schools, her final degree is a Master’s in History from St. Stephen’s College, Delhi.
+As a result, she attended a number of schools, her final degree is a Master's in History from St. Stephen's College, Delhi.

-This was a time when the country’s atmosphere was charged with nationalist sentiments and the freedom struggle was gaining momentum.
+This was a time when the country's atmosphere was charged with nationalist sentiments and the freedom struggle was gaining momentum.

 She was a shy child, self-conscious about her appearance and intellect, as she points out in her book, Sucheta : An Unfinished Autobiography.
 It was the age she grew up in and the situations she faced that shaped her personality.
 Sucheta recounts how, as a 10-year-old, she and her siblings had heard their father and his friends talk about the Jallianwala Bagh massacre.
 It left them so outraged that they vented their anger on some of the Anglo-Indian children they played with, by calling them names.

 She studied at Indraprastha College and Punjab University before becoming a professor of Constitutional History at Banaras Hindu University.
 In 1936, she married J. B. Kripalani, a prominent figure of the Indian National Congress, who was twenty years her senior.
 The marriage was opposed by both families, as well as by Gandhi himself, although he eventually relented.

 Freedom movement and independence

 Like her contemporaries Aruna Asaf Ali and Usha Mehta, she participated in the Quit India Movement and was arrested by the British.
 She later worked closely with Mahatma Gandhi during the Partition riots.
 She accompanied him to Noakhali in 1946.

-She was one of the few women who were elected to the Constituent Assembly of India.
-She was elected as the first woman CM of state of Uttar Pradesh from the Kanpur constituency and was part of the subcommittee that drafted the Indian Constitution.
+She was one of the few women who were elected to the Constituent Assembly of India and was part of the subcommittee that drafted the Indian Constitution.
 She became a part of the subcommittee that laid down the charter for the constitution of India.
 On 14 August 1947, she sang Vande Mataram in the Independence Session of the Constituent Assembly a few minutes before Nehru delivered his famous "Tryst with Destiny" speech.
 She was also the founder of the All India Mahila Congress, established in 1940.